 Q: What is "common law marriage"?

-A: Common law marriage is marriage in the eyes of the law, when no official marriage has taken place.
+A: A common law marriage is marriage in the eyes of the law, when no official marriage has taken place.
 In a common law marriage, a couple is considered legally married, despite not having a marriage license, a ceremony, or a marriage certificate, if they meet specific requirements listed in the laws where they live.
-Usually, the couple must live together and conduct themselves as husband and wife before they will be considered in a common law marriage.
+Usually, the couple must live together and conduct themselves as spouses before they will be considered in a common law marriage.

 A: Ordinarily, filing a joint return will give you a greater tax advantage.
 But in some cases, your combined income tax on separate returns may be less than it would be on a joint return.
 Determine your tax both on a joint return and on separate returns under the community property laws of your state.
 You can then compare the tax figured under both methods and use the one that results in less tax.
 Keep in mind that if you file separate returns you and your spouse must each report half of your combined community income and deductions in addition to your separate income and deductions.

 As you can see there are important frequently asked questions about marriage, but there are also questions that people may not think about until after the fact.
 That's where experienced family law attorneys can help as chances are they've seen most issues that can arise after the wedding bells toll.
-Reach out to an attorney in your area today and you can receive an initial evaluation of your situation at absolutely no charge to you.
+Reach out to a family law attorney in your area today and you can receive legal advice based on your specific situation.